GoesToEleven/html-css/070_svg/14_symbol_inline-svg/01_readme/readme.txt

 svgxuse
 https://github.com/Keyamoon/svgxuse

-Or you can decide to include your sprite in the HTML code of every page, as demonstrated in the next folder:
+Or you can decide to include your sprite inline, in the HTML code of every page, as demonstrated in the next folder: 02_inline-svg

-02_inline-svg
+Run the inline svg in an older IE browser and compare it to the external svg in the same older browser.

+Look at best-practice.png